OvenProofMars/Power_DI/README.md

 17. Data filter.
 Allows you to enter a formula used to filter the dataset.
 (See formulas section below for more information)
 18. Pivot table settings.
 Currently unused, but will have setting specific to the pivot table report.
 19. Exit Power DI.
 Press to close the ui.
+20. Delete report (not shown in image), When editing an existing report there is a "Delete report" button available, visible above "Exit without saving" button.

 ## Report templates
 The following report templates are available by default: